dodokek/Mandelbrot-Fractal/README.md

  This means that if our screen size is 800 x 600, there is a posssibility of doing 800 * 600 * 256 = **122 880 000 iterations** per drawing cycle

 The performance of this approach is nothing more than really slow. **FPS: 7**

->Test are made on Honor Magic book.
-Core i5 9th gen. No optimization flags
+>System info: Core i5 9th gen. No optimization flags

 We definetly need to do something with it...
 Wait, I have an idea!

-## Using AVX instructions
+## Using AVX2 instructions

-Each point is being calculated independently.
+We draw each point independently.
 This means, we can calculate several points simultaniously.

-AVX instructions are just perfect for this task.
+AVX2 instructions are just perfect for this task.
 With them we able to count up to 8 points at a time.
 Let's improve our program:

 ~~~C++